JackMclaughlin424/csci739-project-mamba/README.md

-Generative AI assistants were used while preparing this project for boilerplate code, debugging help, kernel-level performance work in `fused_scan.py` and `xla_fused_scan.py`, and editorial revision of source comments and documentation.
+Generative AI assistants were used while preparing this project for boilerplate code, debugging help, kernel-level performance work in `fused_scan.py` and `xla_fused_scan.py`, evaluation framework implementations, and editorial revision of source comments and documentation.
 All design decisions, experiments, results, and final wording were reviewed and verified by the authors.

+Models Used:
+Claude Sonnet
+Claude Opus